andrew/ultimate-awesome/README.md

 - [game-dev-news](https://github.com/teamgravitydev/game-dev-news) - Curated list of gaming forums and news sources to keep you updated on industry trends, discussions, and developments. .
 - [awesome-harperdb](https://github.com/terraHDB/awesome-harperdb) - A curated list of awesome HarperDB resources with awesome blogs, tutorials and more!.
 - [awesome-remote-work-resources](https://github.com/themisterholliday/awesome-remote-work-resources) - A list of awesome remote work resources.
 Feel free to contribute!.
+- [awesome-swarms-list](https://github.com/the-swarm-corporation/awesome-swarms-list) - A curated list of awesome applications, tools, and resources for the Swarms framework by swarms.ai.
+Swarms is a powerful, production-grade framework for orchestrating multi-agent AI systems, enabling developers to build everything from simple autonomous agents to complex, collaborative swarms that can solve real-world problems.
 - [awesome-llm-if](https://github.com/thinkwee/awesome-llm-if) - An Awesome List to LLM Instruction Following.
 - [awesome-modularity](https://github.com/tom-sapletta-com/awesome-modularity) - A curated list of awesome books, libraries, frameworks and ecosystems related to modular architecture.
 - [awesome-vietnam-repo](https://github.com/truonglehung/awesome-vietnam-repo) - A curated list of amazingly awesome repository created and contributed by Vietnamese people.